-It varies from school to school.
+It varies depending on the host and their needs.
 I’m always open to new ideas, so feel free to make suggestions!
 Here are a few things I’ve done in the past:

 Composition – Meet with composition students, one-on-one or in a group setting to review student works or share some of my own experience.
 Offer whatever help I can, from practical advice to musical development.

 Saxophone – Work with saxophonists in one-on-one lessons or studio classes.
 Offer insight into my saxophone compositions and provide feedback on student performances of these works.